peerreynders/solid-start-todomvc-kcd-v2/README.md

 Broadly errors can be categorized in the following manner:
 <a name="error-types"></a>
-- [instanceof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) `FormError`s  are used for server side form validation errors which result in a [`400 Bad Request`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) response status.
+- [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) `FormError`s  are used for server side form validation errors which result in a [`400 Bad Request`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) response status.
 - `instanceof` `ServerError`s are used for errors requiring other [client error response codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses).
 - All other [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)s will result in a [server error response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses).
 - For more customized error responses a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) can be thrown.
 For more details see [`respondWith`](https://github.com/solidjs/solid-start/blob/main/packages/start/server/server-functions/server.ts).
-- Server side errors resulting from an action will always attach to the corresponding `Submission` and will not propagate further into the client side application; they have to be explicitly re-thrown to propagate to the nearest `ErrroBoundary`.
+- Server side errors resulting from an action will always attach to the corresponding `Submission` and will not propagate further into the client side application; they have to be explicitly re-thrown to propagate to the nearest `ErrorBoundary`.

 ### NewTodo Support
 <a name="new-todo-support"></a>